ninjaframework/ninja/ninja-core/src/site/markdown/documentation/application_configuration.md

 Configuring the modes
 ---------------------

 Ninja uses three predefined modes (test, dev and prod as defined in NinjaConstant.java).
+By default Ninja will use the **dev** mode.

-You can set the modes by setting a Java system property called "ninja.mode".
+You can set the
+modes by setting a Java system property called "ninja.mode".

 <pre class="prettyprint">